spencerwalls/stockApp/README.md

 6. Launch the application: `python stocks/manage.py runserver`

+7. Go to `localhost:8000` and login to the application.
+Any reasonable credentials will work.

 # About

 - This is a basic stock-tracking app that allows users to login, search live stock rates,